Far Cry (video game): Legacy

 A remake of Far Cry Instincts: Evolution, titled Far Cry Vengeance, was released as part of Ubisoft's launch lineup for the Wii.
 In this version, the Wii Remote is used for many of the tasks assigned to buttons in previous iterations of the game, including driving vehicles, shooting, and running.

 Crytek was commissioned by Electronic Arts to continue development on the Crytek engine, which led to their series of games, Crysis.
-As Crytek was locked into its contract with Electronic Arts, Ubisoft negotiated to hold the rights to Far Cry as well as a perpetual license for the CryEngine, which they continued to modified with their Dunia Engine.
+As Crytek was locked into its contract with Electronic Arts, Ubisoft negotiated to hold the rights to Far Cry as well as a perpetual license for the CryEngine, which they continued to modify with their Dunia Engine.
 In 2008, Far Cry 2 was released, developed by Ubisoft Montreal.
 Far Cry 2 centers around the activities of a gun smuggler named The Jackal.
 Fan theories, based on the appearance of the Jackal as well as game files, claim that the Jackal was an aged Jack Carver.
 Far Cry 2's director, Clint Hocking, confirmed this was intentional in a 2021 interview, with the trauma of events of Far Cry leading Carver to turn to criminal smuggling ten years later.
 Several more Far Cry sequels have been released by Ubisoft since.

 On October 2, 2008, a live-action film based on the video game was released in Germany and later on December 17, 2008, in American theaters, receiving overwhelmingly negative reviews.
-A reboot was planned in 2013, and later instead adapted into a Netflix series instead.
+A reboot was planned in 2013, and later adapted into a Netflix series instead.